csvsoundsystem/federal-treasury-api/readme.md

 ```
 pip install pystmark pyyaml
 ```

+#### Submitting Errors
+If you get an emailed error, it means that we've probably got one too.
+But if we haven't gotten around to fixing it yet, please submit an issue to the repo.

 ## Cron
 Run everything each day around 4:30 - right after the data has been released.